IgorBuchelnikov/ObservableComputations/README.md

 In order to avoid unloading from memory an instance of *ItemsProcessing&lt;TSourceItem, TReturnValue&gt;* class by the garbage collector, save reference to it in an object that has a suitable lifetime.

-The value returned by the delegate passed to *newItemProcessor* parameter can also be used to save references in order to avoid garbage collection from memory, for example, if you add instances of the [Binding](#Binding), ItemsProcessing or ValuesProcessing classes when adding items to the collection.
+The value returned by the delegate passed to *newItemProcessor* parameter can also be used to save references in order to avoid garbage collection from memory, for example, if you create instances of [Binding](#Binding), [ItemsProcessing](#change-handling-in-observablecollectiont) or [ValuesProcessing](#handling-changes-in-ireadscalartvalue) classes when adding items to the source collection.

 There is also an overloaded version of the *ItemsProcessing* method, which accepts *newItemProcessor* delegate that returns an empty value (void).

 ### Handling changes in IReadScalar&lt;TValue&gt;

 *IReadScalar&lt;TValue&gt;* is mentioned for the first time here.
-Similar to processing changes in ObservableCollection&lt;T&gt; ObservableComputations allows you to process changes in *IReadScalar&lt;TValue&gt;*:
+You can handle changes to the Value property by subscribing to the [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) event, but similar to processing changes in ObservableCollection&lt;T&gt; ObservableComputations allows you to process changes in *IReadScalar&lt;TValue&gt;* easier and more efficiently:

 ```csharp
 using System;